tranminhduy-git/tmduy.github.io/_pages/cv.md

 > Jan 2021 - Aug 2024: __Student Researcher__, Department of Microbiology and Parasitology, School of Pharmacy - UMP
   * _Graduation Thesis_: The effect of herbal extracts on gut microbiota by cytometric fingerprints.
-    * Research objective: Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by applying a high-throughput method:
+    * Research objective: Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by applying a high-throughput method.
       * Tested Vietnamese herbal extracts on mice and collected fecal samples.
       * Operated Flow Cytometry to measure the composition of gut microbiome (size and complexity) in mouse fecal samples.
       * Utilized the [Phenoflow](https://github.com/rprops/PhenoFlow) algorithm performed in RStudio to calculate the biodiversity index of gut microbiota.
    * _Research project_: Screening for a polyketide synthase-peptide synthetase gene cluster from marine sponges.
-     * Research objective: Screen a Ketosynthase gene fragment (KS) that is related to producing natural polyketide compounds from marine sponges in Vietnam:
+     * Research objective: Screen a Ketosynthase gene fragment (KS) that is related to producing natural polyketide compounds from marine sponges in Vietnam.
        * Conducted and optimized the protocol for extracting DNA metagenomics from marine sponges.
        * Amplified a gene fragment (KS) by PCR technique.